-However, to achieve these aims, it is important not to rely solely on a presumption against short sentences on an assumed basis that it will have the same impact on men and women.
-It is worth noting that recent analysis of the presumption against short sentences in Scotland indicated a potentially negative effect on women, with increases in sentences of less than three months.29 If a presumption against short sentences is implemented in England and Wales it therefore needs to be used equitably for women, with clear guidelines developed to support this.
+To achieve a community-based approach for women, it is important not to rely solely on a presumption against short sentences on an assumed basis that it will have the same impact on men and women.
+It is worth noting that recent analysis of the presumption against short sentences in Scotland indicates a potentially negative effect on women, with increases in sentences of less than three months.
+If a presumption against short sentences in England and Wales it therefore needs to be used equitably for women, with clear guidelines developed to support this.